php-etl/documentation/content/getting-started/writing-configuration/_index.en.md

 ```

-In our case, we will use a `csv` extractor and `json` loader, so we have to add the corresponding plugins to our project:
+In our case, we use `csv` as an extractor and `json` as a loader, so we have to add the corresponding plugins to our project:

 ```shell
 composer require php-etl/csv-plugin:'*' php-etl/json-plugin:'*'